Mail: [email protected]

 These are described in the same documentation here.

-The migrations are the perfect place to create Roles and Permission for your module.
+The migrations are the perfect place to create Roles and Permissions for your module.
 You can follow the instructions that are shared on creating a Role and Permission.

-These methods are used by NexoPOS 4.x to do (up) and undo (down) a modification on the database.
-This means if you would like NexoPOS 4.x to perform a modification on the database, you'll write your code on the "up" method.
-When your module will be uninstalled, NexoPOS 4.x will execute the "down" method for all of your migration.
+These methods are used by NexoPOS to do (up) and undo (down) a modification on the database.
+This means if you would like NexoPOS to perform a modification on the database, you'll write your code on the "up" method.
+When your module is uninstalled, NexoPOS will execute the "down" method for all of your migrations.

 Usually, we don't undo columns added on tables that are created by the module.
 But to undo changes added on external tables, you'll need once again to check if that column exists.